damonkelley/blog.damonkelley.me/source/2016-08-03-java-event-listeners.html.markdown

 ### Registration

 We need some way to register a listener<sup>1</sup>.
-A common way to register listeners is with a setter method.
-We can add a method to the `EZinePublisher`.
+Lets start by adding a method to the `EZinePublisher`.
 We will call it `registerListener`.

 <sub>1.
 A listener is just an object which the registrar will invoke one or more methods on.</sub>